 Thibault Fregoni, owner of Brunswick’s chocolate factory-cum-café, is the only chocolatier in Melbourne who is roasting, winnowing, grinding and refining his very own chocolate from raw cacao.
 He’s a man obsessed with creating perfect chocolate from ethically sourced beans, and educating the public about origins and the production process through chocolate appreciation classes.
 Buy blocks of the finished product, distinguished by country of origin, or hit ’em up for a hot chocolate you could stand a spoon in.
-Collingwood.
+Brunswick East.

 From humble beginnings at the Farmers Markets to it’s own retail store supplying Melbourne with the finest of chocolate.
 You’ll feel like a kid when you get eyes on their Easter selection including the ‘Block Egg’ with pieces of coloured Lego chocolate around the outside or a giant ‘Freckle Egg’ filled with lots of little Freckles.
 For the footy fans, a 3kg, 2-foot chocolate bunny carrying a football chocolate egg.
 Malvern.